pablo-abc/pablo.berganza.dev/resources/blog/2019-06-11-graphql-is-it-worth-the-switch/index.md

 }
 ```

-This means there should be a query with the name "post" defined in the server.
+This means there should be a schema of the type "query" with the name "post" defined in the server.
 This query is asking for the id, title, content, author's id and author's email of the post with id "1".
 If found, the response will follow the same structure described in the query.
 A GraphQL query would be analogous to performing a GET request on a REST API endpoint.

 A GraphQL mutation may look like this: